rahmarania/kafka-real-time/README.md

-# kafka-real-time
+# Kafka Real Time Data Processing
-This project is for real-time data processing with python
+This project is for real-time data processing with python by Algoritma